Content

 Topical finasteride has yet to receive FDA approval, and there’s very limited research on how it works and its benefits.
 That all leads to some pressing questions: Does topical finasteride have side effects?
 And perhaps more importantly, is topical finasteride safe?

-Below, we’ve discussed the side effects of this treatment, and effective treatment alternatives if you’re not sure it’s right for you.
+Below, we’ve discussed the side effects of this treatment, as well as effective treatment alternatives if you’re not sure it’s right for you.

 Content